 • Vertigo differs from general dizziness by creating a false sense of spinning or movement.

-• Effective treatments for vertigo include repositioning maneuvers, medications, and lifestyle changes—many guided by a healthcare provider.
+• Effective treatments for vertigo include repositioning maneuvers, medications and lifestyle changes—many guided by a healthcare provider.

 What Is Vertigo?

 Vertigo is the sensation that you or your surroundings are moving or spinning when there is no actual movement.
-It’s not a condition but a symptom of various disorders, most commonly those affecting the inner ear or brain.
+It’s not a diagnosis but a symptom of various disorders, most commonly those affecting the inner ear or brain.
 People with vertigo may also experience nausea, vomiting, balance issues, and abnormal eye movements (nystagmus).

 Is Vertigo Different From Dizziness?